KamilaKisiel/TIL/CSS/Dancing-Robot/Dancing-Robot.md

 Above example uses two of four transition properties duration(90ms) and timing(ease-in-out).
 There is also property property that indicates on which elements transition should be applied.
 Fourth property - delay - allows to specify when the transform will start.

+Excellent examples of transforms and transitions in [here](https://robots.thoughtbot.com/transitions-and-transforms)